hiperwalk/hiperwalk/docs/tutorial/index.rst

 array([0., 0., 0., 0., 0., 0., 0., 0., 0., 1., 0., 0., 0., 0., 0., 0., 0.,
        0., 0., 0.])

-This state corresponds to the walker being on vertex 5 pointing to vertex 6
+This state corresponds to the walker on vertex 5 with the coin pointing to vertex 6
-(the labels of the vertices go from 0 to 10).
+(keep in mind that the vertex labels range from 0 to 10).

-To simulate the walk we must specify the number of steps (number of applications of the evolution operator) and the initial state.
+To run the simulation, we must specify the initial state and the number of steps
+(i.e., the number of applications of the evolution operator).
-By specifying only the final time, the result is the final state.
+When specifying only the final time, the output will be the final state.
-If everything was installed properly, the :meth:`hiperwalk.CoinedWalk.simulate` method automatically uses high-performance computing to perform the matrix-vector multiplications.
+If everything was installed correctly, the :meth:`hiperwalk.CoinedWalk.simulate` method will automatically use high-performance computing to perform the matrix-vector multiplications.

 >>> final_state = qw.simulate(time=N//2,